Do migrating secondaries give you migraines?

 No. There are "good" secondaries and "bad" secondaries, according to their demands for a very valuable computer resource with direct impact on performance: disc access.

 Messy synonym chains, with entries scattered all over, will probably contribute numerous bad synonyms.
 Cleanly-packed synonym chains, on the other hand, may contribute good synonyms which will be, for all practical purposes, equivalent to primary entries.
 Intra-memory operations are, after all, significantly faster than disc operations.
+Disc caching (under Classic machines running MPE V) helps a lot, particularly if the dataset's block length is small (or if you have specified a random caching quantum larger than the default of 16 sectors).
+There is no disc caching on Spectrum RISC machines running MPE XL or MPE/iX.

 Why do secondaries (migrating or not) give you headaches?